toasterco/community-keijiban/README.md

 This repo contains everything you need to create your own community noticeboard.
 We won't go into all the details but you can explore the source code of each part to learn how it all works together.
 The below instructions allow you to build your own community management tool from scratch.

-Remember to clone this repo before starting the the project.

 ### Before you start
+1. Clone this repo
-1. Make a copy of this [sheet](https://docs.google.com/spreadsheets/d/1Vo6eGPo3gIH3JPdAoJEB1AkyF781m__g_PGBlIXqwGU/edit#gid=0)
+2. Make a copy of this [sheet](https://docs.google.com/spreadsheets/d/1Vo6eGPo3gIH3JPdAoJEB1AkyF781m__g_PGBlIXqwGU/edit#gid=0)
-2. Go to [Firebase](https://firebase.google.com/) and login.
+3. Go to [Firebase](https://firebase.google.com/) and login.
     * If you don't have an account it's free to sign up and use.
-3. In Firebase Console add a new project
+4. In Firebase Console add a new project
     * Give it a name e.g. Community Keijiban
     * Select your locations and agree to the T&Cs
-    * Press "Create project" then "Continue" once its created
+    * Press `Create project` then `Continue` once its created
-4. Go to `Develop > Storage` and press `Get Started` and follow the prompt.
+5. Go to `Develop > Storage` and press `Get Started` and follow the prompt.
-7. In `Storage` create a folder called `audio`
+6. In `Storage` create a folder called `audio`
-8. Then go to the `rules` tab and replace the current rules to allow public reads, using the below code (Press `Publish` to save):
+7. Then go to the `rules` tab and replace the current rules to allow public reads, using the below code (Press `Publish` to save):
     ```JavaScript
     service firebase.storage {
         match /b/{bucket}/o {